yiqu/yiqu.github.io/_posts/2019-12-18-npx-and-npm.md

   - modules
 ---

-If you are learning how to use a new Javascript framework or library, you might see the following command <code>npx name-of-package ...</code> in the Getting Started section.
+If you are learning how to use a new Javascript framework or library, you might see the following command <code>npx name-of-package</code> in the Getting Started section.
 You might say to yourself, wow they made a typo!
 Actually they did not. <code>npx</code> and <code>npm</code> are very different things, and it was meant to be used that way.
 <!--more-->
 Before proceeding, the gist is: